How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 What Doesn't

-- Rare or high-value vintage instruments — your buyer pool is whoever is in your metro area and browsing Craigslist this week
+• Rare or high-value vintage instruments.
+Your buyer pool is whoever is in your metro area browsing Craigslist this week.

-- Anything you need sold at full market value, not a discount
+• Anything you need sold at full market value, not at a discount

 Safety note: Meet in a public, well-lit location for any Craigslist transaction.
-A busy parking lot, a bank lobby, or a police station's designated exchange zone are all appropriate.
-Never invite strangers to your home when selling an instrument collection—they now know you have more gear and where you live.
+A busy parking lot, a bank lobby, or your local police station's designated exchange zone are all appropriate.
+Never invite strangers to your home when selling an instrument collection.
+They now know you have more gear, and they know where you live.

 Other Platforms Worth Knowing